 These facts are a real pain if you don’t have a dedicated playing table.
 Sure, the dining table will do just fine.
 But how will your family look when you’ve set up a 5-hour Mage Knight solo scenario and all they want is table space to eat dinner?

-I know many people use special board game tables, but I also know many people don’t and are forced to improvise.
+I know many people use special board game tables, but I also know many people don’t have that option and are forced to improvise.

 There’s also a matter of storing board games.
 If you have a large house with a lot of spare space, there’s no problem installing another shelf or two.
 But for people in small apartments, every inch is precious.